2023

 North East Ambulance Service NHS Founda…

-Concerns summary Paramedics failed to adequately check an unlocked door, leading to a 30-minute delay awaiting police entry, an issue not addressed in the internal investigation.
+Concerns summary (AI summary) Paramedics failed to adequately check an unlocked door, leading to a 30-minute delay awaiting police entry, an issue not addressed in the internal investigation.
 Alternative transport options were also not considered.

 All Responded